swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 These APIs serve their purpose well, however they are incompatible with Swift Concurrency's task-focused model.
 Even if actors and asynchronous functions execute on dispatch queues, no capability to carry values over multiple queues is given, which is necessary to work well with Swift Concurrency, as execution may hop back and forth between queues.

 ## Intended use-cases
 It is important to keep in mind the intended use case of this API.
-Task local values are not indented to "avoid passing parameters because I'm lazy" because generally the implicit propagation of values makes the application harder to reason about.
+Task local values are not indented to replace passing passing parameters where doing so explicitly is the right tool for the job.
+Please note that task local storage is more expensive to access than parameters passed explicitly.
+They also are "invisible" in API, so take care to avoid accidentally building APIs which absolutely must have some task local value set when they are called as this is very suprising and hard to debug behavior.

 Only use task local storage for auxiliary _metadata_ or "_execution scoped configuration_", like mocking out some runtime bits for the duration of a _specific call_ but not globally, etc.